What Is Video Bitrate (And What Bitrate Should You Use)? (Update)

 Simulcasting with Wowza Video

 Maybe you’re not interested in just targeting one platform and want a more effective way to reach them all.
-A streaming solution like Wowza Video makes it easy to encode your raw video data for streaming using certain protocols and transcode that same data to reach numerous platforms and devices according to their specific requirements.
+A streaming solution like Wowza Video makes it easy to encode your video for streaming by transcoding to appropriate bitrates and using stream using certain protocols to reach numerous platforms and devices according to their specific requirements.
 Wowza Video is also your best bet for building video technology into your products and services or streaming live and video on demand (VOD) content to your own website.

 Recommended Baseline Encoder Settings for Wowza Video are as follows: